sui-foundation/sui-move-intro-course/unit-one/lessons/4_custom_types_and_abilities.md

     }
 ```

-UID here is a Sui system type (sui::object::UID) that defines the globally unique ID of an object.
+UID here is a Sui Framework type (sui::object::UID) that defines the globally unique ID of an object.
 Every custom type is required to have an ID field.